Miidoriya/typescript-node-aws-template/README.md

 - awscli (this is necessary as you'll need to be configured against a valid aws account/profile)

-The easiest way to get setup is to install the above via a package manager
+The easiest way to get setup is to install the above via a package manager **Mac**:

-## Package Commands
-The package.json file wraps some useful commands as part of this template.

-These commands are as follows:
-- `yarn build` - Build the .ts files and transpile them into a .js file in build/ (Command used as part of  `yarn start`)
-- `yarn start` - Build and run the index file at build/index.js
-- `yarn start:dev` - start a local compilation which reruns the code in src/index.ts when a change in src/ to a .js or .ts file is recognized.
-Really good for continuous development

-**Mac**:
 ```
 // install homebrew